forestgrape/coronavirus/index.md

 - 24.11.
 New Page on [Economics](./economics.md): The proposal is to provide universal capital services (e.g. credits) instead of providing targeted support in different situations/crisis (e.g. the current Covid situation).
 Goals are:
   - Everyone in need can redesign and reorganize their (economic) life in any situation.
   - Making the economic system more fair in the sense that everyone has the opportunity to choose the economic way of life.
-- 24.11.
-License relaxed back again.
-No citation is needed for uses regarding public information or health.
-- 17.11.
-Clarifications mainly on the Immune System page
 - 9.11.
 Formulations corrected and improved.
   > I spend more time on reading and analyzing than on formulations and proof reading.
 Although I try, sometimes words are not weighted carefully and it can take a couple of days to discover & improve unworldly formulations.
 - 7.11.
 Updates in [Spread Analyses](./spread_analyses.md) in work:
   - [Infector Distribution](./spread_analyses.md#infector-distribution): 20% of infected were responsible for 80% of the transmissions detected by the contact tracing in Hong Kong.
   - Section on [Pre-symptomatic Infectors](./spread_analyses.md#pre-symptomatic-infectors) in work
 - 6.11.
 Renamed ~~"Monitor Failure"~~ to [Estimates Out of Bounds](./monitor_and_control.md#detect-estimates-out-of-bounds).
 Case numbers are case numbers and not estimates.
     > Mainly I was shocked by the very steep increase of deaths and still am [analyses in work].
-I spent/d a lot of time learning to analyse from different view points and to estimate unbiasedly (regardless whether liked).
+    > Even though I spent/d a lot of time learning to analyse.
 - 5./6.11.
 Updates in [Spread Analyses](./spread_analyses.md) in online work:
     * Evidence for super-spreader events at large scale sporting events with spectators.
 Evidence: 1) players are more frequently infected in regions with spectators and 2) there seem to be increased infection rates in the stadiums catchment areas.
       > Not proven yet but evidence strong enough that risk regions should **stop allowing large scale events** even with protection measures.
 As of 4./5.11. there still seem to be football matches with many thousand spectators.
     * Sections about observed spreading events in food production factories and airplanes.
 - 1.11.
-[Strategy](./monitor_and_control.md#strategy) and [On Numbers](./monitor_and_control.md#on-numbers) sections, where I give my point of view how to tackle Covid and for actions at different incidence levels.
+[Strategy](./controlling.md#strategy) and [On Numbers](./monitoring.md#on-numbers) sections, where I give my point of view how to tackle Covid and for actions at different incidence levels.
 - 31.10.
 [Detect Monitor Out of Bounds](./monitor_and_control.md#detect-monitor-out-of-bounds) in the extended section [Monitor Prevalence](./monitor_and_control.md#monitor-prevalence) describes how to check estimates in the past: The current death rate multiplied by 400 (inverse fatality) should be about the case estimated a few weeks ago.
 - 28.10. (only summaries available) Early results from [Spread Analyses](./spread_analyses.md) show that Covid-19 transmission probability increases with the amount of air exchanged between people.
 Air exchange is high when indoors (either heated or air-conditioned) and at increased breathing (high altitude, sport, singing).
 This strongly indicates that [aerosol](./transmission.md#summary-airborne-transmission) transmission plays a key role.
 Thus good ventilation, less populated and good and clean mask help indoors and being outside with some distance is safe.
     > This page started out with the proposal of a dry form aerosol transmission model to describe the early observed spread patterns.
 During the summer I started to acknowledge droplet transmission as important, because of Covid-19 waves in regions where the sun was high combined with some research indicating that aerosol transmission is rare in humid and warm settings.
 Steep increase in Europa as climate cooled in October 2020 combined with extensive droplet preventions in place made me reanalyze: The Covid waves, when the sun is high, occurred/occur either in hot areas and are well explained by air-conditioning or by high altitude: